rgbkrk/jupyterhub-compmodels-deploy/INSTALL.md

 ## Users

-For the whitelist of users, you need to copy `users.vault.yml.example` to `users.vault.yml` and edit it to include your list of students and instructors.
-The instructors will have admin access to JupyterHub.
+For the whitelist of users, you need to copy `users.vault.yml.example` to `users.vault.yml` and edit it to include your list of admins and users.
 Once you are done editing it, you should encrypt it using Ansible vault:

 ```
 ansible-vault encrypt --vault-password-file vault-password users.vault.yml